 In the application form you are encouraged to list the names of potential supervisors for your research.
 Faculty members will then become aware that you consider them as potential supervisors.
 However, you should not contact them and ask them for advice, as this could undermine the competitiveness and fairness of our selection procedure.

-Laura L. Downs, Professor of Gender History (ca. 1789 to the present).
-Research themes: Modern European social and cultural history, with a focus on France and Britain; European gender history; comparative labour history; childhood and the family; history and social theory; comparative history of social protection.
+Laura L. Downs, Professor of Gender History.
+Research themes: modern Europe, with a focus on France, Italy and Great Britain; comparative labour history; history and social theory; histories of gender and sexuality; comparative history of childhood; comparative history of social protection.

-Regina Grafe, Professor of Early Modern History of Europe.
-Research themes: Early modern history of the Hispanic World, global economic and social history, the history of state and empire-building, colonial governance, comparative history of private and public commercial institutions and legal norms.
+Regina Grafe, Professor of Early Modern History.
+Research themes: Early modern history of the Hispanic World; global economic and social history; the history of state and empire-building; colonial governance; comparative history of private and public commercial institutions and legal norms.

 Pieter M. Judson, Professor of 19th and 20th Century History.
-Research themes: History of Central, Eastern, and South-eastern Europe in the nineteenth and twentieth centuries; culture, society, and politics in the Habsburg Monarchy; nineteenth- and twentieth-century Germany; comparative empire; the First World War; European fascism; nationalism, ethnic cleansing, and European borderlands; histories of sexuality and gender.
+Research themes: Central, Eastern, and South-eastern Europe in the 19th and 20th centuries; comparative empire; European nationalism, borderlands, fascisms; histories of sexuality and gender.

 Lucy Riall, Professor of Comparative History of Europe (19th to 20th centuries).
 Research themes: modern European History, especially Italy; nineteenth- and early twentieth-century European colonialism; nationalism and nation-building; biography; religion and politics; masculinity and politics.